 What’s disappointing is that HR Tech investments have been spent overwhelmingly on tools to support the quantitative aspects of discovery without enabling the qualitative aspects of cultural fit.

-"The human touch of recruiting is how companies make the biggest impact and candidates leave their best impression.
+"The human touch in recruiting is how companies make the biggest impact and candidates leave their best impression.
 While the recruiting process may be built, in part, by robots, it must be geared towards humans".